shriv/jekyll-now/_posts/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington.md

   nav: "acc_series"
 ---

+# Summary
+Unlike cars, pedestrians are sensitive to their environment - from the weather to the terrain.
+Changes to either can impact the walking experience or the decision to walk.
+In this post, we explore the impact of hilly terrain on walkability.
+Specifically, on walkability to playgrounds - an amenity that is designed to be locally accessible on foot.

+In Wellington, hills increase walking time to playgrounds by 9% on average.
+This post further shows how walkability can be analysed from two perspectives: (1) accessibility _from_ homes or, (2) catchment areas.
+Depending on the goal of the analysis, the same underlying datasets can be used to produce either perspective.

+# Introduction
-As illustrated in the introductory post, playgrounds are key amenities that can act as a proxy for _walkability_.
-In this post, we'll be examining the following question in detail.
+Playgrounds are important local amenities that are designed with pedestrian access in mind.
+Hence, accessibility to playgrounds can act as a proxy for measuring _walkability_ of a city.
+Good design of local amenities should manage the various factors that might prohibit walking.
+For example, difficult terrain, population density induced crowding etc. In this post, we'll be examining the following question in detail.

 > _How prohibitive is Wellington’s topography on pedestrian accessibility to playgrounds?_

-In a [previous post on playground accessibility](https://shriv.github.io/Playgrounds-vs-pubs/), accessibility was calculated in terms of distance.
+In a [previous post](https://shriv.github.io/Playgrounds-vs-pubs/), accessibility was calculated in units of distance.
 Distance is an excellent metric for driving or walking on flat land.
-For short travels by car or walking on flat land, distance can be directly converted to travel time - since most people have an intuitive understanding of their average driving speeds (50 km/h for residential roads in New Zealand) or their approximate walking speed on flat land (usually around 5 km / h for a fit adult as given in [Section 3.4 in NZTA pedestrian planning and design guide](https://www.nzta.govt.nz/assets/resources/pedestrian-planning-guide/docs/pedestrian-planning-guide.pdf)).
+For short travels by car or walking on flat land, distance can be directly converted to travel time - since most people have an intuitive understanding of their average driving speeds (50 km/h for residential roads in New Zealand), or their approximate walking speed on flat land (usually around 5 km / h for a fit adult as given in [Section 3.4 in NZTA pedestrian planning and design guide](https://www.nzta.govt.nz/assets/resources/pedestrian-planning-guide/docs/pedestrian-planning-guide.pdf)).
 Hills are not an issue for drivers provided road quality and safety are no different to flat land.
 But hills do impact travel time for pedestrians; which in turn impacts accessibility.

 # Technical overview
 This post is quite heavy on technical detail - accessibility analysis that includes the impact of street gradients on travel speed isn't an _out of the box_ analysis.
 So, this post is much more of a _methodology_ post with some (hopefully, interesting and useful) insights along the way.